 Key advantages:

-- Gaming optimizations pre-applied
+- Gaming optimizations pre-applied at the system level

 - Proton-GE expertise built into the distribution’s DNA